robtenorio/peru_visualizations/README.md

 # peru_visualizations
-D3 Visualizations of Peruvian ENAHO survey data
+D3 Visualizations of Peruvian ENAHO survey data and text mining of data dictionary